pratikprakashchowdhari/pratikprakashchowdhari/README.md

 🌱 CSE Student at Ajeenkya D. Y. Patil School of Engineering and Technology

-📚 Domain: Field of Data Science, Artificial Intelligence & Machine Learning
+📚 Domain: Data Science, Artificial Intelligence & Machine Learning

 ❤💪🏽🏃🏽‍♂️ Learning to live a healthy life.